karan-ramani/AntiForbiks/README.md

 # AntiForbiks
-VbScript which attempts to reverse the actions of forbiks worm/virus.
+VbScript which attempts to remove forbiks worm/virus and reverse the malicious actions by it.

 There are 2 Variants -
   a.
 Normal Variant to run on any generic windows machine.